JoshuaKGoldberg/eslint-plugin-package-json/docs/rules/valid-package-definition.md

 }
 ```

+## Options

-### Options
+### `ignoreProperties`

 Pass an array of top-level package properties to ignore.
-When provided, any errors related to the properties, won't cause the rule to report a violation.
+When provided, any errors related to the properties won't cause the rule to report a violation.
 This can be useful if you're using any of the more granular `valid-*` rules alongside this one.
 That way you're not double-reporting violations.